mongodb-js/nodejs-mongodb-legacy/readme.md

 ```

 The `petAll()` API will be pulled in since we're building off the existing driver API.
-The typescript definitions work the same way so `next()` still reports it's promise and callback variants and the `petAll()` API is pulled in from the driver's definitions.
+The typescript definitions work the same way so `next()` still reports its promise and callback variants and the `petAll()` API is pulled in from the driver's definitions.

 ## Bugs or Features